jaxnoth/dbatools/contributing.md

 ## Managing Jaxnoth fork

 ### Miscellaneous commands

   - `git branch -vv` list local branches with tracking and worktrees
   - `git branch -D <branch names>` branch cleanup
   - `git reset origin/development` moves branch pointer
   - `git remote -v` lists remote names and urls

 ### Incorporating upstream changes

-Must have clean development first
+  >**Must have clean development first**

-May need to Resolve conflicts after pull or merge
+  >**May need to Resolve conflicts after pull or merge** In such cases `git mergetool` may expedite the process if kdiff3 or some other 3-way diff tool has been properly setup.

   1. `git co development`  Retrieves development branch
   1. `git fetch --all` Pulls all new code from all remotes
   1. `git pull` Makes sure local development is up to date with origin